gitmoaraccounts/sample-project/github-workflow-quickstart/README.md

 ---
 ## 🔁 Opening a Pull Request (PR)

-After pushing your branch to GitHub:
+After committing your changes, push the branch back to GitHub and then you will open a pull request for the repository owner to review.

 ```bash
 git push origin your-feature-branch